Your Guide to a Sterile Processing Technician Career

 IAHCSMM offers several certification tests including Certified Instrument Specialist (CIS), Certified Endoscope Reprocessor (CER), and Certified Registered Central Service Technician (CRCST).

-The first certification you’ll want to sit for is the CRCST, as it’s required to test for the other two, which are specializations.
-The CRCST calls for 12 continuing education credits per year in order to renew the certification.
+The first certification you’ll want to sit for is the CRCST, as it’s required to take the other two tests, which are specializations.
+The CRCST calls for 12 continuing education credits per year in order to renew your certification.

 The CRCST will show your knowledge, skills, and capabilities as a sterile processing technician.
-You must have 400 hours of hands-on experience and pass an exam to gain the certification.
-Your background must cover specific areas, and the ongoing requisites can be found on the IAHCSMM website.
+You must have 400 hours of hands-on experience and pass an exam to gain this certification.

 Certification Board for Sterile Processing and Distribution Requirements